Laraine Ashpole, Q Med.

 Roy specializes in keynote addresses and training on communication and teamwork; leadership development; organizational conflict and dispute resolution and mediation; management consulting and executive coaching; bully rehabilitation; human rights and respectful workplace investigation.

-Fisnik Kumnova is a Project Manager with more than 8 years of experience in non-for profit area and Conflict Management.
-He works with SFU Finances responsible for budget, finances and expenditures for Specific Purpose projects and administration.
-Currently he is pursuing his MA in Justice and Interdisciplinary Studies at Royal Roads University in Victoria BC.
-Prior of joining SFU, he has been working as a consultant for BC Hydro, Asset and Investment Department and worked as Business Development Advisor for a local company in Burnaby, BC.
+Fisnik Kumnova is a Project Manager with more than 8 years of experience in Project Management and Conflict Resolution.
+He works with ADR Institute of BC as Business Manager, responsible for strategic planning and project management.
+Currently, he is pursuing his MA in Interdisciplinary Studies at Royal Roads University in Victoria BC.
+Prior of joining ADR Institute of BC as Business Manager, he has been working as Financial Reviewer at SFU, consultant for BC Hydro, Asset and Investment Department and worked as Business Development Advisor for a local company in Burnaby, BC.

 Some of the projects he managed are: ADR Mediation Centre Mitrovica, which he managed for more than 4 years together with CSSP, in Kosovo; Bridging the Divide,M-M@G Project - an online web magazine which reported stories from conflicting areas in Balkans, in three languages; Business Advisory Center Mitrovica, which helped create more than 50 Small and Medium Enterprises (SMEs); Support for Kosovo Young Leaders Program, where he trained youth from 7 municipalities in Basic Negotiation Skills.